jellyfin-archive/jellyfin-android-original/README.md

-MediaBrowser.Mobile
+Emby.Mobile
 ===================

-An Appgyver-based mobile app for Media Browser
+An Appgyver-based mobile app for Emby